neondatabase/website/content/docs/ai/ai-vector-search-optimization.md

 We explored how you can optimize your searches using HNSW or IVFFlat indexes for approximate nearest neighbor (ANN) search, noting that HNSW indexes have better query performance than IVFFlat but with build time and memory usage tradeoffs.

-Try different index tuning parameters to find the right balance between speed and accuracy for your specific use case and dataset.
+You should experiment with different index tuning parameters to find the right balance between speed and accuracy, for your specific use case and dataset.